By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 Applicants admitted on the basis of an expected baccalaureate or graduate degree must have completed all requirements for that degree prior to the start of classes.
 University of Connecticut seniors must have completed the baccalaureate prior to the start of classes.
 Otherwise, they must continue to register as undergraduates, even though admitted to the Graduate School and registering for graduate courses.

 Occasionally, a University of Connecticut senior planning to enter the Graduate School has less than a full course load remaining to complete for graduation.
 Such a student may take advanced courses along with the remaining undergraduate courses and may count those advanced courses toward the graduate degree.
-Inclusion of up to six credits of such coursework is permissible under the following conditions: (1) the work is completed with grades of “B” or above; (2) the student is later admitted to Regular status in the Graduate School; (3) the work is approved as part of the graduate plan of study; and (4) the work was not counted toward the baccalaureate degree.
+Inclusion of up to six credits of such coursework is permissible under the following conditions: (1) the work is completed with grades of “B-” or above; (2) the student is later admitted to Regular status in the Graduate School; (3) the work is approved as part of the graduate plan of study; and (4) the work was not counted toward the baccalaureate degree.
+Notwithstanding item 1 above, satisfactory grades on a University of Connecticut transcript graded with S/U grading basis may be accepted as transfer credits.

 Both new and continuing students should make appointments with their major advisors to determine the courses in which they plan to enroll.
 Dates for registration are contained in the Academic Calendar.
 Depending upon course selections, most students should be able to register using the Student Administration System.
 Problems encountered during registration (including enrollment in restricted courses) may be taken to the Registrar’s office.
 Graduate students are permitted to register, to modify their course registrations without penalty, and to pay their fee bills or obtain deferments through the first day of the semester.
 Graduate students become liable for payment of tuition and other required course-related fees, however, beginning with the Friday before the semester starts whether or not they have attended any classes or have paid their fee bills as of that date.